 Apart from other risks to your body, the damages to dental health by sugar can live years with you and will cost you dental restoration expenses and you should seek replacing your lost teeth with implants, dental bridges or dentures.

-Stop your sweet tooth and sugar craving to have healthier teeth
+Stop your sweet tooth to have healthier teeth

 The energy you need during the day will usually determine your eating and number of portions of foods.
 You don’t need as much calorie when you are not doing sports or don’t have any hard physical activity.
 By stopping your sugar craving and sticking to a healthy diet, you will prevent tooth decay and guarantee a better oral and dental health.
 And finally, you will contribute to your overall general health.

-6 useful tips to prevent your sugar craving and deal with your sweet tooth:
+6 useful tips to fight your sugar cravings and deal with your sweet tooth:

 - Eat fruits: If your sugar craving strikes or you feel so hungry that you want to get some chocolate or a cake to kill your hunger, stop right there and reach for some fruits.
 Fruits are healthier, nutritious and rich in vitamins.
 You can use dried fruits and nuts also, which are healthier than your sugary options.